Strong demand drives NZ carbon prices higher at auction

 Under the rules, each unit allows the polluter to emit one tonne of carbon dioxide.

-At today's levels, prices have come a long way from early in 2020, when the units traded at just $25.
+Prices have come a long way from early in 2020, when the units traded at just $25.

 High carbon prices have incentivised the planting of pinus radiata in permanent plantations, causing concern in the rural areas where productive pastoral land has been lost to trees.

-Earlier this year, the Government outlined proposals to better manage carbon farming, which could see future permanent plantings of exotics like radiata pine excluded from the ETS.
+The Government this year outlined proposals to better manage carbon farming, which could exclude future permanent plantings of exotics like radiata pine from the ETS.

-"We want to balance the risks created by new permanent exotic forests which are not intended for harvest," Forestry Minister Stuart Nash said at the time.
+"We want to balance the risks created by new permanent exotic forests, which are not intended for harvest," Forestry Minister Stuart Nash said at the time.

-Nash said there was a window to build safeguards into the system, prior to a new ETS framework coming into force next January.
+Nash said there was a window to build safeguards into the system, before a new ETS framework comes into force next January.